carlosedp/Reason-KorgNanoKontrol2-Remote/Pickup Control Programming.md

         gSentValueSettleTime[i] = 250 --number of milliseconds to wait for a sent slider or knob value to be echoed back before reevaluating synchronization end

 Here the only change needed is to set the MIDI channel used by the analog controls.
-It goes in the remote.match_midi line and the value is between B0 for channel 1 to BF to channel 16.
+It goes in the remote.match_midi line and the value is between `B0` for channel 1 to `BF` for channel 16.
 Below I use BF because my controller uses channel 16.
 Do not touch the rest of the pattern ("yy xx" part).

     --acceptable difference between the first reported value from a control and the machine state for the 2 to be considered synchronized gStartupLiveband = 3